 Have firewood in your life?
-If you have a wood stove or a wood-burning fireplace, fire pit or fire bowl, you have probably heard some common sayings about firewood.
+If you have a wood stove or a wood-burning fireplace, fire pit or fire bowl, you have probably heard some common sayings, sometimes found in rhymes and songs, about firewood.
 Some call them firewood Old Wives Tales or Old Husband Tales.
 How can you tell which one is a firewood fact or myth?
 Which ones reflect wisdom and which ones are nonsense?

 Firewood Fact or Myth: Cut in fall; burn in winter.

 Myth: Firewood needs to dry or season before it is used.
 When first cut, firewood can have up to 60% water content.
 The short time between fall and winter is just not long enough for either softwood or hardwood firewood to sufficiently season.
 Burning firewood with a high moisture content is often frustrating because it is so hard to light and keep lit.
 Even when it is burning, much of its energy is going to drying out the wood instead of warming your home.

 Softwood indicates that the wood comes from trees with needles instead of leaves.
 Example of softwoods are pines, evergreens, spruces and yew.
 Softwood takes 6 to 12 months to season and be ready for your fireplace or stove.

 Hardwoods are trees with deciduous leaves, such as beech, oak, apple, teak, and birch.
 Hardwood firewood needs one to two years to season.

 Firewood Fact or Myth: Firewood warms you twice – when you cut it and when your burn it.

 True But…: If you are cutting your own firewood, you know it warms you both when you cut it and when you burn it.
 However, it also warms you when you haul it, split it, and stack it!
 So “twice” underestimates the warming potential of firewood.

 In addition to warming you during those tasks, firewood also saves you time at the gym.